Training Requirements and Employer Responsibilities

 Employers must:

-- Ensure HCSWs complete immunisation training as per the PHE standards or equivalent.
+- Ensure HCSWs complete immunisation training as per the UKHSA training standards

 - Conduct competency assessments, with regular re-evaluations to maintain standards.